 The following codes identify payees that are exempt from backup withholding.
-Enter the appropriate code in the space on line 4.
+Enter the appropriate code in the space in line 4.

-1 - An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2).
+1 - An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2)

-2-The United States or any of its agencies or instrumentalities.
+2-The United States or any of its agencies or instrumentalities

-3-A state, the District of Columbia, a U.S. commonwealth or territory, or any of their political subdivisions or instrumentalities.
+3-A state, the District of Columbia, a U.S. commonwealth or possession, or any of their political subdivisions or instrumentalities

-4-A foreign government or any of its political subdivisions, agencies, or instrumentalities.
+4-A foreign government or any of its political subdivisions, agencies, or instrumentalities

-5-A corporation.
+5-A corporation

-6-A dealer in securities or commodities required to register in the United States, the District of Columbia, or a U.S. commonwealth or territory.
+6-A dealer in securities or commodities required to register in the United States, the District of Columbia, or a U.S. commonwealth or possession

-$7-\mathrm{A}$ futures commission merchant registered with the Commodity Futures Trading Commission.
+7-A futures commission merchant registered with the Commodity Futures Trading Commission

-8-A real estate investment trust.
+8-A real estate investment trust

-9-An entity registered at all times during the tax year under the Investment Company Act of 1940.
+9-An entity registered at all times during the tax year under the Investment Company Act of 1940

-10-A common trust fund operated by a bank under section 584(a).
+10-A common trust fund operated by a bank under section 584(a)

-11-A financial institution as defined under section 581.
+11-A financial institution

-12-A middleman known in the investment community as a nominee or custodian.
+12-A middleman known in the investment community as a nominee or custodian

-13-A trust exempt from tax under section 664 or described in section 4947.
+13-A trust exempt from tax under section 664 or described in section 4947